boisgera/MEDIANE/README.md

   - [Python Imaging Library tutorial], by Fredrik Lundh, <http://effbot.org>.
     *Software documentation.*

-Try to make notebooks out of these documents and think how the notebooks features may improve the originals.
+Try to make notebooks out of these documents then think how you may improve on the originals!

 ### Use Jupyter Notebooks (Like a Pro)